ratala321/ratalablog/content/post/what_is_the_ubisoft_gamelab/index.md

 with specialized people as a student.
 Working alongside designers and artists is a very different **(much better)** experience.

-Let's be honest, it kind of look good on the resume.
-I think it has helped me to get into a master in game programming.
+Let's be honest, it kind of looks good on the resume.
+I think it has helped me to get into a master's in game programming.
 A discussion for another time.

 It is a learning opportunity, for both hard skills and soft skills.